No items found.

 #9.
 Slack

 If you’re using WhatsApp for team chats, Slack is a more organized, searchable, and integrated alternative.
-With channels, app integrations, and rich history, it’s made for work—not weekend plans.
+With channels, app integrations, and rich history, it gives desk-based teams the tools they need for communication and collaboration

 • Channels for projects and teams